 Watts Power Performer: Jadyn Watts

-Watts Basketball is excited to announce our latest feature dedicated recognizing a Watts ‘Power Performer.’
-Each week, we will highlight the efforts of one of our young female or male trainees who have translated the skills and lessons they have learned from Watts and applied them on and off the court.
-This week, for our inaugural profile, we feature Mt Rainer High School freshman, Jadyn Watts.
+Each week, Watts Basketball highlights the efforts of one of our young female or male trainees who have translated the skills and lessons they have learned from Watts and applied them on and off the court.
+This week we feature Mt Rainer High School freshman, Jadyn Watts.

 Freshman year of high school brings many new challenges.
 For athletes in particular, the transition from middle school to high school can be extremely difficult.
 For many, it is their first taste of going through intense tryouts where a poor performance could cost not only a spot on varsity, but a spot on any team.
 For Jadyn Watts, the transition proved easier than expected due to her years of training with Watts Basketball